Historical Outings in Teesside | Home Instead Cleveland

 Carer: Free

 This National Trust treasure is sat right on our doorstep to explore.
-Originally home to the Pennyman family for nearly 400 years, the Hall, garden and parkland presents a sanctuary in the heart of Middlesbrough, famed for its industrial routes.
+Originally home to the Pennyman family for nearly 400 years, the Hall, garden and parkland present a sanctuary in the heart of Middlesbrough, famed for its industrial routes.
 Surrounded by 240 acres of expansive park and farmland, which is accessible all year round to those who wish to explore, the classic Georgian mansion stands proud and superior in its setting.

 The present house was built for Dorothy Pennyman in the 1740’s which included original parts of the house in the service wing.
 This 3 story Palladian block building is magnificent to behold, but the true beauty lies within its austere exterior.
 On display are the contrasting fine plaster and woodwork from the 18th century exhibiting the 1740’s Palladian décor with its more delicate example from the Neo-classical era with drawings commissioned by Sir James Pennyman.

 Discover stories of old from the ‘wicked’ Sir James to Colonel Pennyman, who was a survivor of the Great War.
 Whilst sorting the attic National Trust volunteers made an awesome discovery; a box of letters from local women who had lost a loved one during WWI, sent to Mary Pennyman, who acted as the secretary of the King’s own Scottish Borders Widows and Orphans Fund.
 A project was completed by the University of Teesside to create a digital library of the letters which can now be viewed online.
+One such intimate moment in the Pennyman family’s history was when Mary Pennyman received heartfelt letters from widows, revealing the deep personal connections and emotional weight of their losses.

 Whilst visiting Ormesby Hall why not step into the life and walk in the shoes of a Victorian servant and explore the Kitchen and Laundry first hand.
-For those with interest in model railways, in one of the wings of the hall, you can observe 3 active layouts.
+For those with an interest in model railways, in one of the wings of the hall, you can observe 3 active layouts.
 These models illustrate Corfe Castle, Dorset, in the 1920’s, Pilmoor Junction, on the East Coast Main Line between York and Thirsk, in the 1930’s, and a Thomas the Tank Engine layout built as part of the National Trust Year of the Child Celebration.
 The exhibition has been running for 20 years at the hall and attracts enthusiasts from far and wide.

 Opening times vary please call 01642 328904, email [email protected]

 Prices: